etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 ---------------------

-Each tree node has two basic attributes used to establish its position in the tree: :attr:`Tree.up` and :attr:`Tree.children`.
-The first is a pointer to its parent's node, while the latter is a list of children nodes.
+Each tree node has two basic attributes used to establish its position in the tree: :attr:`up <Tree.up>` and :attr:`children
+<Tree.children>`.
+The first is a pointer to its parent's node, while
+the latter is a list of children nodes.
 Although it is possible to modify the structure of a tree by changing these attributes, it is strongly recommend not to do it.
 Several methods are provided to manipulate each node's connections in a safe way (see :ref:`sec:modifying-tree-topology`).

 In addition, three other basic attributes are always present in any tree node instance (let's call it ``node``):